MicrosoftDocs/architecture-center/docs/solution-ideas/articles/connected-factory-hierarchy-service-content.md

 ### Security

-Use [role-based access control (RBAC)](/azure/role-based-access-control/overview) to restrict who can access and use the connected factory resources, and limit data access based on the user's identity or role.
+Use [role-based access control (RBAC)](/azure/role-based-access-control/overview) to restrict who can access and use the connected factory resources.
+Limit data access based on the user's identity or role.
 This solution uses [Azure Active Directory (Azure AD)](/azure/active-directory/fundamentals/active-directory-whatis) for identity and access control, and [Azure Key Vault](/azure/key-vault/general/overview) to manage keys and secrets.

 To improve AKS security, apply and enforce built-in security policies by using [Azure Policy](/azure/governance/policy/overview).
 Azure Policy helps enforce organizational standards and assess compliance at scale.
 The [Azure Policy Add-on for AKS](/azure/governance/policy/concepts/policy-for-kubernetes) can apply individual policy definitions or groups of policy definitions called initiatives to your cluster.